d3/d3-queue/README.md

     });
 ```

-Lastly, you can also make abortable tasks.
-These tasks return an object with an *abort* method which terminates the task.
+You can also make abortable tasks: these tasks return an object with an *abort* method which terminates the task.
+So, if a task calls [setTimeout](https://developer.mozilla.org/en-US/docs/Web/API/WindowTimers/setTimeout) on start, it can call [clearTimeout](https://developer.mozilla.org/en-US/docs/Web/API/WindowTimers/clearTimeout) on abort.
 For example:

 ```js
 function delayedHello(name, delay, callback) {